pact-foundation/docs.pact.io/website/docs/faq.md

 ### How can I tell if I have good contract test coverage of my provider API?

-This is actually not the right question to be asking.
-Contract tests aren't intended to provide any particular percentage coverage of the provider code.
-That's what the provider's own functional tests are for.
+Contract tests aren't intended to provide any particular percentage coverage of the _provider_ code - that's what the provider's own functional tests are for.
 The important question to be asking is "what proportion of the consumer code _that makes the calls to the provider_ is covered?".
-If you execute your consumer Pact tests in a separate step in your test suite, you can use standard code coverage tools to determine whether or not your Pact tests have covered a sufficient percentage of your provider client code.
+If you execute your consumer Pact tests in a separate step in your test suite, you can use standard code coverage tools to determine whether or not your Pact tests have covered a sufficient percentage of your consumer client code.

+While the coverage metric can be helpful, it unfortunately won't be able to tell you whether or not you've covered every semantic variation of an endpoint.
+Determining that is currently beyond the scope of Pact, but is something that we would love to be able to solve in the future.